Cyber Kitchen #4: Harvest Lunch – A Picnic Menu

 Snipped fresh chives and/or fresh thyme leaves for garnish

-- Saute squash, onion, and apple in oil over medium high heat until softened, about 5 minutes.
+1. Sauté squash, onion, and apple in oil over medium-high heat until softened, about 5 minutes.

-- Puree to smooth velvety consistency in blender or food processor, adding milk in steady stream.
+4. Puree to a smooth velvety consistency in a blender or food processor, adding milk in a steady stream.

 Crust: